 Likewise, a provision is made in CPL Article 650 for the securing as witnesses persons who are confined in another state in state or federal penitentiaries.
 There is a difference between the two, however, as persons confined in another state are more certainty available as a result of the "Uniform Act to Secure the Attendance of Witnesses from Without a State in Criminal Proceedings" § 650.20 which all the states have signed.
 However this statute, and the Uniform Act do not by their terms apply to federal prisoners.
 For that we look to CPL § 650.30 "Securing Attendance of Prisoner in Federal Institution as Witness in Criminal Action in the State."
 This section describes a procedure wherein the trial judge issues a writ of habeas corpus ad testificandum addressed to appropriate federal Warden but delivered to the Attorney General of the United States, requesting the Attorney General to cause the attendance of the witness.
-Federal regulations provide for the manner in which this is handled: 28 CFR §527.30 - 527.31, and BOP Program Statement 5875.12 (2003).
-It is treated as a "request" for a kind of temporary transfer of custody.
+Federal regulations provide for the manner in which this is handled: 28 CFR §527.30 - 527.31, and BOP Program Statement 5875.12 (2003).35 It is treated as a "request" for a kind of temporary transfer of custody.

 Articles 660 and 680, respectively, allow for the preservation of testimony for future use and the obtaining of testimony from outside the state for future use.
 The taking of evidence on commission, under Art.
 680 may be less preferred as a method of obtaining evidence.
 In People v.
-Carter, 37 N.Y.2d 234, 371 N.Y.S.2d 905, 333 N.E.2d 177 (1975), the Court of Appeals refused to find error as a matter of law in the denial of Art.
-680 relief where there was an insufficient factual basis for it and where there had been no resort to Art.
-640. Carter described the process for taking evidence on commission:

-A "commission" is a process issued by a superior court (see CPL 10.10) designating one or more persons as commissioners and authorizing them to conduct a recorded examination of a witness or witnesses under oath, primarily on the basis of interrogatories annexed to the commission, and to remit to the issuing court the transcript of such examination (CPL 680.10, subd 2).
-The establishment of a commission is available initially only to the defendant (CPL 680.20, subd 2) but, once granted, the People may also seek such a procedure (CPL 680.30, subd 1; see People v Parkinson, 187 Misc 328, 331; Rothblatt, Criminal Law of New York, The Criminal Procedure Law, § 562; 1 Paperno and Goldstein, Criminal Procedure in New York [1971 ed], § 337).
-CPL defendant will not, present an equal protection violation.
+Carter, 37 N.Y.2d 234, 371 N.Y.S.2d 905, 333 N.E.2d 177 (1975), the Court of Appeals refused to v Texas, 388 US 14, 18-19), this right is subject to the limitation that no State, without being party to a compact (see New York v O'Neill, 359 US 1), has the power to compel the attendance of witnesses who are beyond the limits of the State (Minder v Georgia, 183 US 559, 562; see State v Smith, 87 NJ Super 98).
+It was to fill this gap, so that there would be extraterritorial impact in compelling attendance of witnesses, that the Legislature enacted CPL 640.10 (cf. People v Cavanaugh, 69 Cal 2d 262).
+Nor does the fact that an affluent defendant will be able to pay transportation and lodging expenses of proposed out-of-State witnesses, while an indigent defendant will not, present an equal protection violation.
 In either situation, the witness can decide to attend vel non or the defendant can attempt to utilize compulsory process under the "Uniform Act", under which a per diem and mileage allowance chargeable to the county in which the prosecution or Grand Jury investigation is pending is required to be paid, so that the discrimination would not be deemed invidious within the equal protection clause (see CPL 640.10; cf. Douglas v California, 372 US 353, 356-357; People v Cavanaugh, 69 Cal 2d 262, supra;).